 Beyond the specific system functionality of marketing technology with consent management capabilities, like BlueConic, it’s how everyday marketers such as yourself take advantage of these capabilities that enables an efficient, end-to-end consent approach that and gives them the confidence and utility to connect with customers.

-There are certainly some enterprise marketing organizations that are happy to stick with their CMPs of choice and simply connect them with their activation systems.
+There are certainly some companies that are happy to stick with their consent management platforms of choice and simply connect them with their activation systems.